randsleadershipslack/documents-and-resources/code-of-conduct.md

 **The Bottom Line**: Disrespectful behavior outside this community by active members may be considered a violation of this code of conduct at the administrators' discretion.

-## Privacy, Attribution, and Aggegation
+## Privacy, Attribution, and Aggregation

 Protect IP and legally-protected information.
 This community is not a public space.
 However, no one has signed a non-disclosure agreement ("NDA") to participate, and you should not presume anything you say here will remain private, so act accordingly.